groboclown/go-gitdiff/README.md

    context of each fragment must exactly match the source file; `git apply` implements a search algorithm that tries different lines and amounts of context, with further options to normalize or ignore whitespace changes.

+7. Multi-parent differences (produced by `git --cc`) are supported with two parents.
+The full specification for the difference allows for more than two, but that is not completely supported.